kyb3r/zse/README.md

 # zse
 A python program built for UNSW students to submit files and run autotests on local files.
+Heavily inspired by [cserun](https://cserun.bojin.co/)

 ## Usage